SYNTHDB/SYNTHDB/README.md

 ###
-This is a responsery for:
+This is a responsery for:<br>
-SYNTHDB: Synthesizing Database via Program Analysis for Security Testing of Web Applications
+SYNTHDB: Synthesizing Database via Program Analysis for Security Testing of Web Applications<br>

-We will release the project very soon
+We will release the project very soon<br>
-If you have question, please contact an.chen25@uga.edu
+If you have question, please contact an.chen25@uga.edu<br>
 <!--
 **SYNTHDB/SYNTHDB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.